-If your business involves interaction with members of the public, there's a good chance you'll need public liability insurance.
+If your business brings you into contact with members of the public, there's a good chance you'll need public liability insurance.

-Public liability insurance would cover you if someone made a claim against your business for:
+Public liability insurance would cover you if someone who doesn’t work for you made a claim against your business for:

 Personal injury